Skip to main content

 This journey of self-directed wellness is built upon two core pillars ∞ acquiring knowledge and gathering personal data.
 The knowledge component involves understanding the fundamental roles of your key hormonal systems.
 The data component involves using private, precise methods to measure the function of those systems.

-By combining a solid understanding of your body’s inner workings with objective, confidential data, you can construct a that is perfectly tailored to your needs, completely independent of external programs that may compromise your privacy.
+By combining a solid understanding of your body’s inner workings with objective, confidential data, you can construct a wellness protocol that is perfectly tailored to your needs, completely independent of external programs that may compromise your privacy.

 Intermediate